UWA's three-year undergraduate courses each comprise 24 units. The units you study must include:

 Beyond this you have great freedom to craft a course that best suits your interests.
 Read on to find out more.

 A standard full-time study load is four units per semester.
 The minimum number to be classified as full-time is three units per semester.
-You are welcome to study part-time (i.e. one or two units per semester) provided you complete your degree within 10 years.International students may be required to study four units per semester full-time in order to meet their VISA requirements.
-Contact Student Administration for more information.
+You are welcome to study part-time (i.e. one or two units per semester) provided you complete your degree within 10 years.International students may be required to study four units per semester full-time in order to meet their visa requirements.
+Contact International Student Support for more information.

 A major is a structured sequence of units in a particular discipline or field of study.
 It provides you with the opportunity to develop the knowledge, understanding and expertise that will equip you to move into a rewarding career after graduation or to pursue further study in a similar area at postgraduate level.